jasperol/MLinPractice/Documentation.md

 later on with our 'real' classifiers.

-The results and interpretation thereof are discussed below, within the context of the classification section
+The results and interpretation thereof are discussed below, within the context of the classification section.